sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/webhooks.md

 ## When to use webhook event handlers

+There are many occasions when you might use webhooks for event handling, here are just a few examples.

 #### Rate limit violations

 When an API consumer exceeds their allocated rate limit, the `RatelimitExceeded` event will be fired.
 A webhook event handler can be employed to notify an upstream system to take actions such as updating a dashboard, notifying the account manager, or adjusting the client's service tier.